 Madcat has also released two instructional DVDs distributed by Homespun Tapes: ANYONE CAN PLAY HARMONICA and THE INS AND OUTS OF RHYTHM HARMONICA.

-In the year 2021, Madcat continues to play music with The C.A.R.Ma.
-Quartet, The Madcat Midnight Blues Journey, The Schrock Brothers, on his own as a solo artist, and as a guest artist with numerous other groups.
+In the year 2021, Madcat started playing music with The C.A.R.Ma.
+Quartet.
+He also plays solo concerts, and as a guest artist with numerous other groups.